palewire/ipsos-credibility-interval/docs/index.md

 A Python tool that calculates Bayesian credibility intervals for online polling using the Ipsos method

-The Ipsos credibility interval is a Bayesian metric that can be used to calculate the margin of error for online polling.
+The Ipsos credibility interval is a Bayesian metric that can be used to calculate the margin of error.
 It estimates accuracy plus or minus a number of percentage points.
 You can learn more by reading [the Ipsos white paper](https://www.ipsos.com/sites/default/files/2017-03/IpsosPA_CredibilityIntervals.pdf).

 ## Installation